michael-lefebvre/Squid/readme.md

 ## Dev Env

-After you clone this repository on your workstation, follow these 4 steps to run Squid into developer mode:
+After you clone the repository on your workstation, follow these 4 steps to run Squid into developer mode:

 * first install Node.js packages:

 		npm install

-* into `package.json` set `debug` property to `true` (optional but useful)
+* into `package.json` set `debug` property to `true` (optional but useful). if you want a cosy environment to dev rename the `window` node to `windowProd` and rename the `windowDev` node to `window`. this will display the application into something easer to debug.

 * run Gulp command

 		gulp

-* In a new terminal window run:
+* Into a new terminal window run:

 		npm start

 ## Build app